ponnarasum/Test-ObjectiveC-Xcode/readme.md

 * Documentation data types: http://www.techotopia.com/index.php/Objective-C_2.0_Data_Types
 * Operators, control statements, loops are similars to javascript or PHP, you can find a complete list here: http://www.dummies.com/how-to/content/objectivec-for-dummies-cheat-sheet.html

 ## Create a class

 Import files form folder and framework using `#import path/filename.h`

+## Folder Group Structure in XCode
+Folders appear in blue and Groups appears in yellow.
+Groups will structure your files only in the XCode project navigator and will not create folder in the physical location.
+If for any reason you need to add folder, you need to include them in your xcode project to be referenced, so compiled.

+If you structure your files in a directory